University of Santo Tomas Santa Rosa: Future developments

 As of 2024, the campus is in the first phase of development, which is building the UST Sta.
 Rosa Research Complex (UStaRRCo).
 The USTaRRCo will have three research institutes, namely: the UST-William T. Belo Interdisciplinary Research Institute, the Research Institute for Health and Biomedical Sciences, and the Research Institute for Data Science and Cybersystems.

 The UST-Dr. William T. Belo Interdisciplinary Research Institute (UST-WiTBIRIn) is the second structure to be built in the campus.
 It was named after Dr. Belo, an engineering alumnus of UST Manila, who founded the Wilcon Depot Inc. The building was designed by JSLA Architects, an architecture firm founded by university alumnus Jose Siao Ling.
 Its construction broke ground on January 26, 2024 and is expected to be finished in one or two years.
+The building was topped off on May 8, 2025, and will be inaugurated on December 12, 2025.